Our pharmacists and registered nurses offer regular counseling and testing for patients taking anticoagulation medicines.

 Anticoagulation treatment helps prevent blood clots from occurring in people with certain health conditions.
 Atrial fibrillation, heart surgery and post-stroke are a few of the conditions that are treated with anticoagulation therapy.

-The Anticoagulation Clinic is designed to improve patients' management of long- or short-term anticoagulation use.
+The Anticoagulation Clinic (ACC) is designed to improve patients' management of long or short term anticoagulation use.
 We hope you will come to regard this service as a safe, effective and convenient way to manage your warfarin (Coumadin) therapy.

-For your initial visit to the Anticoagulation Clinic, be prepared to provide the information listed below.
+For your initial visit to the ACC, be prepared to provide the information listed below.

 Because certain medications and diseases can affect how warfarin (Coumadin) works, knowing this information will help us to better manage your therapy.
 All information is confidential and kept in your clinic record.

-When you come to the Anticoagulation Clinic for a routine visit, you will complete four steps:
+When you come to the Anticoagulation Clinic for a routine visit, you will complete three steps:

 Information obtained during your visit, including your test results and any dose changes, is sent to your physician that same day.
 This way, your physician will remain up-to-date about the progress of your warfarin (Coumadin) therapy.
 Please contact a medical center pharmacist at 715-233-7500 with any questions about the program or your therapy.

-All patients must be referred to the Anticoagulation Clinic by their physician and are seen by appointment only.
+All patients must be referred to the Anticoagulation program by their physician and are seen by appointment only.